Macrotis: Conservation

-Bilbies are slowly becoming endangered because of habitat loss and change, and competition with other animals.
+Bilbies are slowly becoming endangered because of habitat loss and change, and competition with invasive animals such as foxes and cats.
 There is a national recovery plan being developed for saving them.
 This program includes captive breeding, monitoring populations, and reestablishing bilbies where they once lived.
 There have been reasonably successful moves to popularise the bilby as a native alternative to the Easter Bunny by selling chocolate Easter Bilbies (sometimes with a portion of the profits going to bilby protection and research).
 Reintroduction efforts have begun, with a successful reintroduction into the Arid Recovery Reserve in South Australia in 2000, and a reintroduction into Currawinya National Park in Queensland, where six bilbies were released into a predator-proof enclosure in April 2019.

-Successful reintroductions have also occurred on the Peron Peninsula in Western Australia as a part of the Western Shield program, and at other conservation lands, including islands and the Australian Wildlife Conservancy's Scotia and Yookamurra Sanctuaries.
-There is a highly successful bilby breeding program at Kanyana Wildlife Rehabilitation Centre near Perth, Western Australia.
+Reintroductions have also occurred on the Peron Peninsula in Western Australia as a part of the Western Shield program, and at other conservation lands, including islands and the Australian Wildlife Conservancy's Scotia and Yookamurra Sanctuaries.
+Kanyana Wildlife Rehabilitation Centre near Perth, Western Australia runs a bilby breeding program.